gh-viewer/book/adding-authentication.md

 * `/callback`: This is the callback URL that will be called by GitHub after the user successfully authorized our application.
 It must match the "Authorization callback URL" provided in your GitHub app's settings.
 This callback will receive a temporary authentication code that must be exchanged for an access token by GitHub's server.
 * `/success`: This is the URL the server will redirect the client to when the access token is retrieved from GitHub's server, and will be provided in the query parameters so that the client can read it and start using it.

-> TODO: deploy to now
+### Deploying the authentication server

+Using the following commands, you can easily deploy your own authentication server using [Zeit's now service](https://zeit.co/now).

 ```bash
 # Prerequisites